Scaling consistency across 40+ products with a shared design system

 Inconsistency wasn’t just visual — it slowed everything down

-Without a system, teams were solving the same problems repeatedly.
+Without a system, teams solved the same problems repeatedly.

 Designers rebuilt components.
 Engineers implemented patterns differently.
 Product decisions lacked alignment across teams.